Matt Ridley: Climate change

-In 2014, a Wall Street Journal op-ed written by Ridley was challenged by Jeffrey Sachs of Columbia University's Earth Institute.
+In 2014, the Wall Street Journal op-ed written by Ridley, "Whatever Happened to Global Warming?" suggesting that climate scientists' explanations were implausible, was challenged by Jeffrey Sachs of Columbia University's Earth Institute.
 Sachs termed "absurd" Ridley's characterization of a paper in Science magazine by the two scientists Xianyao Chen and Ka-Kit Tung.
 Sachs challenged Ridley's contentions, and claimed that the "paper's conclusions are the very opposite of Ridley's".
-Ridley replied that 'it is ludicrous, nasty and false to accuse me of lying or "totally misrepresenting the science..I have asked Mr. Sachs to withdraw the charges more than once now on Twitter.
-He has refused to do so ...."'
+Ridley replied that "it is ludicrous, nasty and false to accuse me of lying or 'totally misrepresenting the science'.
+I have asked Mr. Sachs to withdraw the charges more than once now on Twitter.
+He has refused to do so".

-Friends of the Earth has connected Ridley's opposition to climate science to his ties to the coal industry.
+Friends of the Earth has suggested that Ridley's opposition to climate science is connected to his ties to the coal industry.
 He is the owner of land in the north-east of England on which the Shotton Surface coal mine operates, and receives payments for the mine.
 In 2016 he was accused of lobbying for the coal industry, based on an email he had authored to the UK government's energy minister describing a Texas-based company which planned to sequester carbon into materials useful for industrial chemical manufacturing.
-The complaint was summarily dismissed by the Parliamentary Commissioner for Standards.
+The complaint was summarily dismissed by the House of Lords Commissioner for Standards.